oVirt/ovirt-site/source/feature/image-upload.html.md

 The upload servlet is a Java servlet (actually maybe a message-driven bean, edits to this document TBD) that may be on the engine host or another host with the same connectivity as engine: that is, it can be reached directly by clients such as webadmin.
 It exposes functionality to forward data from client applications in the public/open network onward to virtualization hosts in a private network, avoiding issues related to network accessibility while at the same time offloading data transfer that would otherwise have to take place inside the engine.

 The second new entity is vdsm-imaged (ie "vdsm image daemon").
-The purpose of this is to provide an API allowing session-based data transfer to/from VM disk and ISO images which would otherwise need to occur in vdsm, allowing vdsm to maintain its purpose of managing VM metadata via JSON (or XML-RPC) without taking on the additional I/O load required for this feature.
+The purpose of this is to provide an API allowing session-based data transfer between clients and images which would otherwise need to occur in vdsm, allowing vdsm to maintain its purpose of managing VM metadata via JSON (or XML-RPC) without taking on the additional I/O load required for this feature.

-While these two entities may be used for an occasional image upload, their purpose is further justified by an upcoming goal of providing an API to perform random I/O on VM disk images, which could serve regular, scripted operations which would have a major impact on the responsiveness of the critical services provided by engine and vdsm.
+While these two entities may be used for an occasional image upload, their purpose is further justified by an upcoming goal of providing an API to perform random I/O on VM disk images, which could serve regular, scripted operations that could otherwise have a major impact on the responsiveness of the critical services provided by engine and vdsm.

 #### Operation Sequence